In recent years, we have all been hearing more about how our health is impacted by our GI tract, gastrointestinal tract, or gut.

 Find a physical activity that you enjoy and can do regularly, from dance to walking to swimming.

-While there is still not an official medical diagnosis, leaky gut syndrome is becoming more and more recognized by healthcare practitioners.
+While there is still not an official medical diagnosis, the leaky gut syndrome is becoming more and more recognized by healthcare practitioners.

 Research is also understanding the role that leaks in the intestinal wall may play in a wide variety of health conditions and chronic diseases.